resiprocate/resiprocate/reTurn/README.txt

        - StunMessage, TurnAllocation and RequestHandler use asio::ip:address to manipulate IPV6, and IPV4 StunAddresses - easily changed
        - StunTuple uses asio::ip::address - easily changed
-- BOOST - 1.34.1
-        - Using BOOST in no-lib mode is fine
-        - BOOST::bind is used in server transports
-        - BOOST::crc_optimal is used for fingerprint CRC calculations
 - RUTIL - Data class is used in StunMessage and StunAuth for strings and TurnData